Admitted Student Checklist - Spring/Fall Reentry

 4. International students applying for an I-20

-Read about obtaining your student visa to learn more about what to expect next to secure your visa.
+Read about obtaining your student visa to learn more about what to expect next to secure your visa, and check out our FAQs about the I-20 process.
 International Student Services also provides a Guide for International Students with more information.
 The university needs to receive the following documents in order to process your visa paperwork:

 - Submit the Financial Verification Form with an official bank letter showing sufficient funds on deposit for one year of study.
 Please note, funding in the form of stocks, bonds, securities, valuations, or beneficiary/insurance certificates are not acceptable.
 The funding must be in cash deposit form.
 If you need help completing it, refer to the financial verification form instructions.

 - Complete the Student Visa Information and Mailing Form and include a photocopy of the pages in your passport that show your identity and full legal name.

 Financial aid could include scholarships, grants, on-campus Work-Study jobs, and student loans.
 All US citizens and permanent residents should follow instructions provided by the Office of Student Financial Aid to file for federal student aid using the Free Application for Federal Student Aid (FAFSA) which is available online beginning October 1.
 Remember to list the UW–Madison FAFSA code of 003895.
 International students should review a list of scholarships and grants provided by International Student Services.